3sidedcube/3SC-ios/Bitrise/README.md

 ## bitrise.yml

-The [bitrise.yml](https://github.com/3sidedcube/3SC-ios/blob/develop/Bitrise/bitrise.yml) is a common `bitrise.yml` file used in iOS projects.
+A common `bitrise.yml` file used in iOS projects.
 It creates the following workflows:

 * `install`: Fetch from the remote, install dependencies, and execute tests